An ensemble learning method for variable selection: application to high dimensional data and missing values: Simulations

 \subsection{Simulation design}

-To study the quality of the procedure we simulate various cases varying the number of variables ($\Nbvar$), the correlation between covariates ($\rho$), the signal to noise ratio ($snr$), the nature of the missing data mechanism.
+To study the quality of the procedure we simulate various cases for the number of variables ($\Nbvar$), the correlation between covariates ($\rho$), the signal to noise ratio ($snr$), the nature of the missing data mechanism.
+Note that the snr is defined as $\mbox{snr}=\frac{||X\beta||_2}{||e||_2}$ and measures the ratio between model and noise, \emph{i.e.} the proportion of signal within the observations.
 For each configuration, $\Nbsim$ data sets are generated, and for each one, variable selection is performed according to the proposed algorithm and methods presented below (Section~\ref{simu:methods}).